Current members of the UCP group

 Dr. John J. Carey

 John J. Carey © KWJJ studied Physics at Strathclyde and graduated with a BSc Hons in 1999.
-He is a former postgraduate student in KW's group and received his PhD in Physics in 2002 (You can download a copy of his thesis "Near-Field Effects of Terahertz Pulses" (PDF, 5Mb)).
+He is a former postgraduate student in KW's group and received his PhD in Physics in 2002.
 He has been a postdoc in the ultrafast sub-group studying varied aspects of terahertz pulses.
 He currently works with Coherent Scotland in Glasgow.
 He married Justyna (see below) and has two kids.

 Dr. Gerard Giraud